kevholditch/terraform-provider-kong/docs/resources/consumer.md

 # kong_consumer

-The consumer resource maps directly onto the json for creating an Consumer in Kong.
-For more information on the parameters [see the Kong Consumer create documentation](https://getkong.org/docs/1.0.x/admin-api/#consumer-object).
+The consumer resource maps directly onto the json for creating a Consumer in Kong.
+For more information on the parameters [see the Kong Consumer create documentation](https://docs.konghq.com/gateway-oss/2.5.x/admin-api/#consumer-object).

 ## Example Usage